Gustavo Bou: Style of play

 Throughout his career Bou demonstrated flexibility across the front line playing as a center forward, attacking midfielder/second striker, and even on the left wing.
-Instead of using physical dominance, Bou used smart movement and unpredictability to get passed defenders.
+Instead of using physical dominance, Bou used smart movement and unpredictability to get past defenders.

-Bou was as a reliable goal soccer.
-Known for having an explosive shot, being able to strike the ball quickly even in tight spaces.
-Also being able to create chances having a good ability to link up with teammates.
+ESPN has described Bou as "all power and thrust" and built like a boxer.
+Tim Vickery notes how the racing strike partnership with between Gustavo Bou and Diego Milito exploited space on the counter.